-- ✓ Because of this we can make the following kinds of sacrifices to foster unity (Compelling Community, 81-2): - We can sacrifice our comfort to reach out and associate with someone whom we're not naturally drawn to (e.g., can we initiate conversations with people we don't know or with whom we are less comfortable?). - We can sacrifice our preferences (e.g., music in a worship service). - We can sacrifice our resources and time to serve fellow church members in need (1 Jn.
-3:18). - We can sacrifice our habits to spend time with those whom we otherwise wouldn't see (confession: too many times this year of being empty nesters, RJ has asked about being hospitable and I've said, "No - I just want to be with you..."). - ✓ And what is the effect of this diversity?
+- ✓ Because of this we can make the following kinds of sacrifices to foster unity (CC, 81-2): - We can sacrifice our comfort to reach out and associate with someone to whom we're not naturally drawn (e.g., can we initiate conversations with people we don't know or with whom we are less comfortable?). - We can sacrifice our preferences (e.g., music in a worship service). - We can sacrifice our resources and time to serve fellow church members in need (1 Jn.
+3:18). - We can sacrifice our habits to spend time with those whom we otherwise wouldn't see.

+- ✓ And what is the effect of this diversity?
 God has put us together in one body, as diverse as we are, for the very purpose of demonstrating to the world the power of the gospel to transform lives (Jn.
 13:34-35; Jn.
 17:23b).
 This is exactly what happened in Ephesus (Eph.
 2:14-16). - ✓ "Our strength - our ability to showcase supernatural gospel power - is our diversity."
-[Compelling Community, 73.] - ✓ God makes us diverse to make the world say, "How in the world does that group stay together?"
+[CC, 73.] - ✓ God makes us diverse to make the world say, "How in the world does that group stay together?"
 And that makes us attractive to them so that they also will desire that kind of unity.
 And disharmony and disunity and lack of caring destroys that picture.
-God has made us diverse to manifest the greatness of His glory to an unbelieving world.
+God has made us diverse to manifest the greatness of His glory to an unbelieving world. - ✓ And because of that, building the church always begins and ends with building relationships.